CocoaNutsUIUC/HealthKit-Demo/README.md

 #### 7. Update `didSet` and `readWeightAndHeight`

 The time has come!
-Let's fill in those `didSet` observers of our private varaibles:
+Let's fill in those `didSet` observers of our private variables:

 ``` swift
     private var weight: Double? = nil {